Hiwonder-docs/TonyPi-Pro/source/docs/12_network_configuration.md

 If a pop-up message appears saying "**Network Unavailable, Continue Connection?**", simply tap "**Keep Connection**".
 :::

 (6) If you see a prompt asking **"Switch to and Enter Found Device Screen?",** it indicates that an incorrect product version was selected in Step 1.
-Tap "OK" to switch directly to the correct version's mode selection screen.
+Tap "**OK**" to switch directly to the correct version's mode selection screen.

 <img class="common_img" src="../_static/media/11.network_configuration/section_1/image8.png" style="width:350px" />